laserpants/groundfork-js/README.md

 ##### Endpoint

-Points to a running GroundFork Antenna (https://github.com/johanneshilden/groundfork-antenna-postgres) service which is used for synchronization, when connectivity is available.
+Points to a running GroundFork Antenna (https://github.com/johanneshilden/groundfork-antenna-postgres).
+The endpoint is used for synchronization, when connectivity is available.

 ##### Api

-Application resources are exposed through a client-side REST interface that encapsulates commands in a format suitable for logging.
+Application resources are exposed through a client-side REST interface which encapsulates commands in a format suitable for logging.
 Resources are stored on the device for subsequent synchronization with other devices,

 #### Contrived example